 With this overlays 3 part attributes (heatDamage, collisionDamage, useDamage) that are directly correlated to the respective layer transparency and also to real consecuences like part failures over certain threshold.

 Heat damage should increase if a part goes over certain temperature, and the higher the temperature the faster it increases.
-As it raises the part turns black (with a texture, not just black) and it gets to the max opacity at about 2/3 the maximum suffered heat damage.
+As it raises the part turns black/brownish (with noise, not just plain black) and it gets to the max opacity at about 2/3 the maximum suffered heat damage.
 When reaching the max heat damage threshold the part is destroyed.

 Collision damage should increase with collisions over a certain speed.
 As in heat damage the stronger the collision the faster it increases.
 Max opacity should be at the same value than the max damage threshold.

-Use damage should increase both with time and with low speed collisions and increase the scratch layer opacity, this alone shouldn't be able of reaching the max damage threshold but it should contribute, and the part failure point should be calculated with the 3 parameters combined.
+Use damage should increase both with time (and even start in a non 0 value for parts outside of a fairing) and with low speed collisions and increase the scratch layer opacity, this alone shouldn't be able of reaching the max damage threshold but it should contribute, and the part failure point should be calculated with the 3 parameters combined.